morris-tech/weather-interview-template/README.md

-# weather-interview-template
-A barebones HTML, CSS and JS template representing a website for displaying weather related information that is used as part of a technical interview.

 ## Instructions

 Create a website that displays basic weather information to the user.
 It is up to you to decide what information and